-Minimally Invasive Hip Replacement: Minimally invasive hip replacement is surgery performed with smaller incisions, which reduces the trauma to the tissue, reduces pain, and shortens recovery time.
+Minimally invasive hip replacement is surgery performed with smaller incisions, which reduces the trauma to the tissue, reduces pain, and shortens recovery time.
 Risks include nerve injury, blood clots, fracture, blood loss, infection after surgery, and improper placement of the components.

 CT ScanWhat is a CT scan?
 Computerized tomography scans (CT scans) are important diagnostic tools for a variety of medical conditions.
 Some areas of the body frequently evaluated by CT scans include the brain, neck, spine, chest, abdomen, pelvis, and sinuses.
 The CT scan process uses X-rays and a computer to produce cross-sectional images of the body.

 Magnetic Resonance Imaging (MRI)Magnetic resonance imaging (MRI) is a scanner that takes cross-sectional images of the body.
 It is used to evaluate tissues of the head, neck, chest, limbs, abdomen, and pelvis.
 MRI is a very safe procedure; sedation may be used for infants, small children, or adults who are claustrophobic.